13 Sep Mergers & Acquisitions succeed with StressFactor™

-As you would expect there are considerable challenges to be overcome for an M&A to be successful, and one aspect that is frequently overlooked and can undermines success is the human factor, the people behind the organisations and the company cultures.
+As you would expect there are considerable challenges to be overcome for an M&A to succeed, and one aspect that is frequently overlooked and can undermine success is the human factor – the people behind the organisations and the company cultures.
 This is where StressFactor™, APB’s proprietary software solution comes into its own.
 It allows the human factor to be accounted for during negotiations, and ensures successful post-merger workforce integration.

 What are Mergers and Acquisitions ?